Michael Vogt

-Michael Vogt (born 29 December 1997) is a Swiss bobsledder who competed at the 2022 Winter Olympics.
+Michael Vogt (born 29 December 1997) is a Swiss bobsledder who competed at the 2022 and 2026 Winter Olympics.
+Vogt won a bronze medal in the four-man event at the 2026 Olympics.

 Career

 At the 2023 European Championships he won a silver medal in the two-man event, along with pusher Sandro Michel, and a bronze medal in the four-man event.
 He was the junior world champion in 2021.
 In 2023, Swiss newspaper Le Temps praised his "athletic qualities and technical finesse".

+He represented Switzerland at the 2026 Winter Olympics and won a bronze medal in the four-man event with a time of 3:38.64.
+This marked Switzerland's first medal in bobsled since 2014, and first medal in the four-man in 20 years.

 Bobsleigh results

 All results are sourced from the International Bobsleigh and Skeleton Federation (IBSF).